D. C. O'Neil

 David C. O'Neil was an American politician from Arizona.
 He served a single term in the Arizona State House of Representatives during the 3rd Arizona State Legislature, and a single term in the Arizona State Senate during the 4th Arizona State Legislature.
-He served 13 years on the Arizona State Tax Commission, 6 of them as chairman.
+He served 13 years on the Arizona State Tax Commission, six of them as chairman.
 He was appointed in 1934 to serve the last year of an unexpired term, then was re-elected twice, in 1934 and 1940.
 Early in his career he worked in the hospitality and transportation industries.

 Biography

 O'Neil was born on December 29, 1881, in Clifton, Illinois.
 O'Neil was a graduate of Marquette University.
-After graduating college, he went to Cananea, in northern Sonora, where he ran a restaurant and worked for the Southern Pacific Railway.
+After graduating college, he went to Cananea, in northern Sonora, where he ran a restaurant and worked for the Southern Pacific Railroad.
 He moved to Arizona in 1905, settling in Patagonia, and two years later began working for the Alvarado Gold Mining Company.
 He moved to Tucson to work as a bookkeeper for the Eagle Milling Company, and then went on to Benson where he managed the Mansion Hotel, before ending up in Douglas as manager of the Gadsden Hotel.
 In 1908 he moved to Culiacán.
 By 1911 he had returned to Arizona, residing in Benson, and managing the Mansion hotel.

 In 1916 he became one of the charter members of the Douglas council of the Knights of Columbus.
 In 1916 he started the Motor Transit Company, the first motorized stage company from Bisbee to Douglas.
 In August 1916 O'Neil was a candidate seeking one of the seven seats from Cochise County in the Arizona House of Representatives, and was one of the seven Democrats selected in the primary.
 In 1918 he was one of three candidates running in the Democrat's primary for the two seats from Cochise County in the Arizona State Senate.
 O'Neil and T. A. Hughes, both of whom had served in the House during the previous term, became the Democrat's candidates.
 O'Neil and Hughes defeated their two Republican opponents.

 In 1920 he helped form, and was the first president of, the Arizona Motor Transportation Association.
 In 1926 the Motor Transit Company was absorbed into Pickwick Stage Lines.
 After the sale of the Motor Transit Company, he became the Bisbee dealer for Hudson Automobiles.
 In 1932 he was one of the charter members of the Arizona Chamber of Commerce.